cemkoc/dotfiles-1/README.md

 ## What it sets up

-- A `~/Development` directory with dotfiles recursively cloned
+- A `~/Development` directory with dotfiles recursively cloned for easy upkeep
 - [Dropbox] for personal file sharing
 - [Flux] for adjusting your Mac's display color so you can sleep better
 - [Git] for distributed source control management